Last Updated on March 29, 2023 by Mark Ferguson

 There is a growing sentiment that it is better to rent than to buy a home.
-People argue that owning a house is much more expensive than renting because you have to pay taxes and maintain the house.
+People argue that owning a house is much more expensive rather than renting because you have to pay taxes and maintain the house.
 You also have to spend more money on down payments than you would be if renting a house.
 I believe that it makes sense to rent sometimes, but for most people, buying a house is a better financial decision than renting.
 If you look at the numbers, the majority of most people’s net worth comes from their home.
 Homeowners have 44 times the net worth of renters.
-Middle-aged people have 70% of their net worth in their home.
+Middle-aged people have 70% of their net worth in their homes.
 These are the averages for consumers who have no idea what they are doing and blindly buy whatever house they think feels right.
 If you take your time to get a great deal, get the right loan, and be smart when buying, it can be an amazing investment that takes very little money.

 Owning a home can also be less risky than renting.
 Rents constantly increase while mortgage payments are usually locked in.
 When you own a home, the landlord cannot ask you to leave in a year because he wants to sell.
 You can have pets, make whatever repairs you want, and have more security.

 Even if you are an entrepreneur looking to make as much money as soon as you possibly can, I think buying a house can be a great way to boost your business.
 I bought my first rental property thanks to the money I got from my personal residence after a refinance.
-When I sold my primary houses, I made huge profits tax free—nother huge perk of buying real estate.
+When I sold my primary houses, I made huge profits tax free—another huge perk of buying real estate.

 What do the statistics say?

 Before I get into all the reasons I think most people are better off owning than renting, I wanted to show the stats.
-Anecdotal stories are great to get your attention, but I like to look at studies and the overall numbers. not just one or two stories that prove my point.
+Anecdotal stories are great to get your attention, but I like to look at studies and the overall numbers.

 The vast majority of most people’s net worth is in their house.
 If you look at the chart above, it shows the median net worth for people in the United States with and without their home equity.
 If you look at the chart below, it shows the total percentage of people’s net worth in the United States from their home equity.